 Three Dance Episodes from On the Town

-Almost twenty years after Leonard Bernstein’s death, the critics are still arguing over the meaning and impact of his legacy.
+Thirty-five years after Leonard Bernstein’s death, the critics are still arguing over the meaning and impact of his legacy.
 What is clear, however, is that the world rarely enjoys the genius of someone who excels supremely in so many artistic endeavors.
-Pianist, conductor, television personality, teacher, mentor...
+Pianist, conductor, television personality, teacher, mentor, social gadfly, and composer of both popular musical theatre and “serious works,”...